3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w02d02/instructor_notes/click_events.md

 }

-// saved to a variable or a function expression var newFunction = function() {
+// saved to a variable or a function expression var newFunction = function() { console.log('hi');
-  console.log('hi');
 }

 ```

-These functions all behave the same way, and are merely written a little differently.
+These functions all behave the same way, and are merely written slightly differently.

 **Exercise**: (5m) Write a function using the three different patterns mentioned above.
-It should take two arguments, `num1` and `num2`, and logs the sum of the two numbers to the console.
+The function should take two arguments, `num1` and `num2`, and log the sum of the two numbers to the console.

 **[NOTE]**: Even though you can declare an anonymous function you can't actually call it.
 Only named functions and those saved to variables can be invoked with a parens `()`.